-The Keeshond is often called the "Smiling Dutchman" because of their cheerful expression.
-Over the years these little dogs have found their way into the hearts and homes of many people thanks to their charming looks and kind, loyal natures.
-They are Spitz-type dogs that boast a compact, solid appearance and a profuse thick double coat that provides them with excellent protection from the elements.
+The Keeshond is often called the "Smiling Dutchman" because of their cheerful expression and natures.
+Over the years these little dogs have found their way into the hearts and homes of many people thanks to their charming looks and kind loyal dispositions.
+They are Spitz-type dogs that boast a compact solid appearance and a profuse thick double coat that provides them with excellent protection from the elements.

-The breed was further developed in Holland, Germany, Italy and France by enthusiasts when they were crossed with German Spitz-type dogs.
-In the late 1700's, Cornelius de Gyselaar became the leader of the Dutch Patriot Party, leading the Dutch Patriots against William of Orange.
+The breed was further developed in Holland Germany Italy and France by enthusiasts when they were crossed with German Spitz-type dogs.
+In the late 1700's Cornelius de Gyselaar became the leader of the Dutch Patriot Party leading the Dutch Patriots against William of Orange.
 He decided to use his Keeshond as the emblem and mascot of his party.
-However, when the Patriots succumbed to the House of Orange, the breed faced near extinction as they were abandoned or destroyed by owners who did not want to be associated with the rebellion.
+However when the Patriots succumbed to the House of Orange the breed faced near extinction as they were abandoned or destroyed by owners who did not want to be associated with the rebellion.

-Thanks to the endeavours of Baroness von Hardenbroek, the Keeshond was saved from vanishing forever when she found some dogs and began a breeding programme during the 1920's which was to see breed numbers rise over the ensuing decades.
+Thanks to the endeavours of Baroness von Hardenbroek the Keeshond was saved from vanishing forever when she found some dogs and began a breeding programme during the 1920's which was to see breed numbers rise over the ensuing decades.
 To begin with these charming little dogs were registered with The Kennel Club as the Dutch Barge Dog and the first Keeshond to be exhibited in the show ring was in 1923 after which time their popularity grew throughout the land as well as elsewhere in the world.
-Today, the Keeshond remains a popular choice both as companion dogs and family pets, thanks to their charming smiling faces and their kind, loyal and affectionate natures.
+Today the Keeshond remains a popular choice both as companion dogs and family pets thanks to their charming smiling faces and their kind loyal and affectionate natures.

-Height at the withers: Males 43 - 46 cm, Females 40 - 43 cm
+Height at the withers: Males 43 - 46 cm Females 40 - 43 cm

-Average weight: Males 15 - 20 kg, Females 14 -18 kg
+Average weight: Males 15 - 20 kg Females 14 -18 kg

 The Keeshond is a charming Spitz-type dog and one that boasts having an extremely plush coat.
 They are compact little dogs that present themselves very proudly and they always have a smile on their faces which has earned them the nickname of the "Smiling Dutchman".
 There is quite a noticeable difference between males and their female counterparts with the latter being lighter and smaller in stature.